Vegetable gardening tips from Guzman’s Garden Centers.

 Preferably a west location as this side will have plenty of sun.
 The Southwestern sun can be brutal during the mid summer months.
 It can burn the skin of most vegetables.
 You might want to provide your plants with some type of shade cloth during June, July, August and sometimes September.

 Test your soil for Ph.
 Most gardening stores will have inexpensive soil testers…use them, they work.
 Readings less than 7.0 indicate acidy soil, while higher readings indicate high alkaline.
 The dry Southwest will usually have high alkaline soil.
 A soil acidified will help correct alkaline soils.
 Lime will help correct high acidic dirt.

-Vegetables and Chili plants love the long southwestern sunshine which is ideal for productive and abundant crop.
-Again, be careful with the mid summer sun in the Southwest this means late June, July and August.
+Vegetables and Chili plants love the long southwestern sunshine which is ideal for a productive and abundant crop.
+Again, be careful with the mid-summer sun in the Southwest this means late June, July, and August.

 Rototill the land or at least dig up the soil with a shovel to loosen the dirt/soil.
 Be sure to test your soil before continuing.